vindarel/bookshops/README.md

 Technically speaking, the Amazon API web service can be too limitating and not appropriate.
 One must register to Amazon Product Advertising and to AWS, and the requests rate is limited to 1 request per second.
+Also, it changes way more often than our resailers' websites so far.

 ## Why not Google books ?